Ha0Tang/SelectionGAN/selectiongan_v1/README.md

 - Perceptual Similarity: [LPIPS](https://github.com/richzhang/PerceptualSimilarity), need install `PyTorch 1.0+`

 Tips for Torch installation, please refer to [here](http://torch.ch/docs/getting-started.html).
-If you run into the installation failure when running `./install.sh`, please refer to [solution](https://github.com/torch/torch7/issues/1086).
+If you run into the installation failure when running `./install.sh`, please refer to the [solution](https://github.com/torch/torch7/issues/1086).

 ## Acknowledgments
 This source code borrows heavily from [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 We thank the authors [X-Fork & X-Seq](https://github.com/kregmi/cross-view-image-synthesis) for providing the evaluation codes.
 This research was partially supported by National Institute of Standards and Technology Grant 60NANB17D191 (YY, JC), Army Research Office W911NF-15-1-0354 (JC) and gift donation from Cisco Inc (YY).